aPinat/HextechAutomation/README.md

 Personal use project, not made for public consumption.

-The repo is only here for reference.
+Repo is only here for reference.